 And that’s where it gets tricky…

-If you want sand that provides protective cushion for your horse, then you’ll need the right depth of sand in your arena.
-High impact disciplines, like jumping, require more shock absorption in the footing to protect joints and ligaments, and that means you’ll need a deeper layer of sand in your ring.
+If you want footing that provides a protective cushion for your horse, then you’ll need the right depth of sand in your arena.
+High impact disciplines, like jumping, require more shock absorption in the footing to protect joints and dampen the force of impact, and that means you’ll need a deeper layer of sand in your ring.

 But if you’ve ever ridden in sand that’s too deep, you’ll know deeper isn’t always better.
-Footing that’s too deep feels less stable, is more fatiguing for your horse, and can lead to soft tissue injuries from straining through the deeper sand.
-And while shallow sand is more stable, it’s more jarring and causes excess wear and tear on your horse’s joints, especially if you’re doing more demanding work.
+Footing that rides too deep, is more fatiguing for your horse, and can lead to soft tissue injuries from straining through the deeper sand.

 Pro Tip: Dry sand will always feel deeper and looser than wet sand.
 So, moisture is key to preventing footing from becoming as shifty!

-Finding the Correct Horse Arena Footing Depth for You
+What is the Correct Horse Arena Footing Depth for You?

 To achieve the best of both worlds; enough stability and grip combined with enough cushion and shock absorption.
 This is where TruTex Footing products come in!